tangerine-maniacs/compu-contador/README.md

 1110 -> 1011 | x 0 | x 1 | x 0 | 1 x
 1111 -> 0000 | x 1 | x 1 | x 1 | x 1

-Circuit has 30.5 gates.
+Circuit has 33.5 gates.
 (Gates can have more than 2 inputs, each input costs .5) 24 JK registers
-4.5 AND gates
+6.5 AND gates
-2.0 OR gates
+3.0 OR gates
-**This doesn't count the module to replace numbers**
+**This COUNTS the module to replace numbers** **Remember that wires can be shared, so the real number might be lower**

 ```

 ## Ejemplo 2